 Hitting the streets with city dog Silas led to hilly walks, scenic Bay views and even a wine country escape.

 Silas was rescued from a shelter in New York and lived in Pittsburgh and Seattle before his owners settled in San Francisco.
 His home is near famed Lombard Street, the most crooked street in the world.
 The area is a huge draw for tourists.

-Afterwards, we’d making a slight uphill climb, we entered a beautiful tree-lined path.
+Afterwards, we’d making a slight uphill climb to enter a beautiful tree-lined path.
 This opened up onto the expansive Great Meadow Park at Fort Mason, filled with people relaxing, exercising and walking dogs.
 From here, we’d make our way up winding staircases, through hilltop parks and eventually reach home.

-While a city dog at heart, Silas clearly enjoyed the country’s fresh air, wide open spaces and different smells.
+While a city dog at heart, Silas clearly enjoyed the country’s fresh air, wide open spaces and of course, the many different smells.
 Given Silas’ nomadic history, we’re guessing he’s content just about anywhere.